Best bank for variety of CD options

 In addition to traditional CDs with terms ranging from one to 60 months, U.S. Bank also offers a “step-up” CD that increases its interest rate every seven months for 28 months.
 It also offers a “trade up” CD that allows account holders a one-time opportunity to lock in a higher rate if interest rates increase during the term.

 - Lower rates and higher fees on savings account

 With more than 2,000 branches in 26 states and one of the largest ATM networks in the country, U.S. Bank is easily accessible to customers.
-Plus, it offers phone customer service 24/7.
+Plus, it offers 24/7 phone service for banking customers.

 And unlike many of its competitors, U.S. Bank has been recognized as one of the world’s most ethical companies for eight consecutive years by the Ethisphere Institute.
 It was also named one of the top 50 companies for diversity by DiversityInc.

 - Headquartered in Sandy, UT

 While some banks offer a low rate on savings accounts, Ally Bank is not one of them.

 Ally is an online-only bank.
 Since it requires little overhead to operate, the bank passes those savings down to customers in the form of higher rates and lower fees.
 Unlike certain competitors, Ally does not charge monthly maintenance fees or overdraft fees.